val-utehy/YOLO-PLAI/README.md

 ---

-# Validation on the TMVR-PCB Test Set

-PLAI-YOLO can be evaluated in two different ways.

----

 ## Option 1: Validation with the Python API

 The model can be evaluated directly through the Ultralytics Python interface: